MScholtes/Windows-Service/TimerService/ReadMe.txt

 The service start a process entry every 30 seconds and logs to %WINDIR%\Logs\Service\TimerServiceYYYYMMDD.log if nothing else is specified in ServiceConfig.xml.
 The config file is read on every time tick, so changes affect instantly.

-The process started is specified in ServiceConfig.xml, many parameters to the processtart can be configured here.
+The process started is specified in ServiceConfig.xml, many parameters for the process start can be configured here.

 The service can also be run interactively.
 Then it performs the action (here to log) until a key is pressed.
 But in order to log (to event log or file) it needs administrative rights (with eventlog only the first time to create event source).